Syllabus is a national programme delivered by Studio Voltaire, Wysing Arts Centre, Eastside Projects, Iniva and Spike Island.

 At Studio Voltaire, the Syllabus IV retreat explored the role of ‘the voice’ through vocal, physical and written workshops.
 The programme tested tools for collaborative artistic production, experimentation and reflection with strategies such as political performance, collective listening and role-play design.

 A full day session with artist Jenny Moore, exploring the collective voice through political performance and protest took place, followed by an introduction to live action role-play with Jamie Harper, a theatre director and game designer who specialises in Nordic-larp.
 A final day comprised artist presentations in the morning, followed by a writing workshop with artist and writer Morgan Quaintance.

-Ten artists have been selected for Syllabus III.
-Beginning at Wysing in September 2017, the artists will come together to share their work and co-develop the year’s syllabus alongside the participating artists, partner institutions and lead artists, who this year are Jesse Darling and Harold Offeh.
+Ten artists were selected for Syllabus III.
+Beginning at Wysing in September 2017, the artists came together to share their work and co-develop the year’s syllabus alongside the participating artists, partner institutions and lead artists, who were Jesse Darling and Harold Offeh.

-The selected artists are: Frederica Agbah, Chris Alton, Conor Baird, Ilker Cinarel, Phoebe Davies, Freya Dooley, Rose Gibbs, Jill McKnight, Ben Sanderson and Karis Upton.
-The Syllabus III artists are from many areas of practice including photography, painting, sculpture, installation, writing, performance, poetry, and interdisciplinary and collaborative work that defies a genre.
-They live and work across the UK, including Cardiff, Folkestone, Glasgow, Leeds, London, Norwich and St. Ives.
+The selected artists were: Frederica Agbah, Chris Alton, Conor Baird, Ilker Cinarel, Phoebe Davies, Freya Dooley, Rose Gibbs, Jill McKnight, Ben Sanderson and Karis Upton.
+The Syllabus III artists were from many areas of practice including photography, painting, sculpture, installation, writing, performance, poetry, and interdisciplinary and collaborative work that defies a genre.
+They lived and worked across the UK, including Cardiff, Folkestone, Glasgow, Leeds, London, Norwich and St. Ives.

 The Syllabus is co-ordinated by Wysing Arts Centre on behalf of the network.